 Information in your Expression of Interest should include:

 - A proposed thesis topic (be as specific as you can) of relevance to your study topic;

-- A preliminary thesis proposal of no more than three (3) pages (see below);
+- A preliminary thesis proposal of 7 to 8 pages in length (see below);

 - A copy of your academic transcript(s);